-The Big Loop Bike Hub is located on Level 1 of the Administration Building, opposite the McClay Library.
-The Hub offers lease bikes, refurbished second-hand bikes, puncture repair, safety equipment and much more.
+Freedom Cycles is located on Level 1 of the Administration Building, opposite the McClay Library.
+They offer lease bikes, refurbished secondhand bikes, puncture repair, safety equipment and much more.
+Freedom Cycles have also attained membership of the Cycle+ scheme, so staff thinking of purchasing a bike for commuting are encouraged to drop in and discuss their cycling needs.